Nathan Dey, Managing Partner

 Nathan received his MBA from The University of Chicago Booth School of Business and an undergraduate degree in Finance from Michigan State University's Eli Broad College of Business and the Honors College.

-Nathan and his wife Lina live in Hinsdale, Illinois with their son Benjamin and dog Kenna.
+Nathan and his wife Lina live in Hinsdale, Illinois with their two children and dog Kenna.
 They love to travel and spend time with friends and family.

 The Operand Group

 Mr. Miles has 25 years of experience building, growing and operating recruiting businesses.
 In 1988, Michael co-founded SeatonCorp, a leading provider of recruiting, vendor-on-premise staffing and end-to-end supplier management solutions for strategic users of contingent labor.
 Michael currently serves as Chairman of the business, and under his leadership, SeatonCorp has grown from a staff of two to one of Crain’s “Largest Privately Held Companies” in Chicago, with more than 1,600 employees.
 SeatonCorp has achieved consistent, organic growth resulting in a 20%+ compounded annual growth rate over a 25-year period, earning more than $475 million in revenue during 2012.
 In 2010, Michael joined the private equity firm, Lake Capital, as an Operating Executive and currently oversees the firm’s investment in Addison Group.
 Michael is also a board member for Workplace Answers, InnFlux and CareerPlace.
 In 2012, Michael founded the Business StartUp Incubator educational program at Barrington High School.
 He is a member of the Economic Club of Chicago and earned a Bachelor of Science in Finance from Arizona State University.